franciscowilhelm/zotgrep/README.md

 ## Installation

+A slide-deck tutorial for installation and usage is also available at: [franciscowilhelm.github.io/zotgrep/](https://franciscowilhelm.github.io/zotgrep/).

 ### Install from PyPI

 For most users, install ZotGrep from PyPI and run it as a CLI tool: